-Dr. Jennifer Raso is an Assistant Professor at the University of Alberta’s Faculty of Law investigating the relationship between discretion, data-driven technologies, and administrative law.
+Dr. Jennifer Raso is an Assistant Professor at the University of Alberta’s Faculty of Law ( investigating the relationship between discretion, data-driven technologies, and administrative law.
 She is particularly intrigued by how humans/non-humans collaborate and diverge as they produce institutional decisions, and the consequences of this hybrid arrangement for procedural fairness and substantive justice.
+Dr. Raso is presently exploring these issues as the PI on a SSHRC Insight Development Grant project, "Shifting Front Lines in the Digital Welfare State: Coding Canadian Social Assitance Laws."
 This work builds on Dr. Raso’s doctoral research, which included a qualitative socio-legal study of how municipal caseworkers locate and use discretion to deliver the notoriously rule-bound Ontario Works program.
 An award-winning interdisciplinary scholar, her research has been funded by the Social Sciences and Humanities Research Council (Canada) and the Endeavour Fellowships Program (Australia), and recognized by the Canadian Law and Society Association (best article prize, 2018) and the University of Cambridge (Richard Hart Prize, 2016).

 - Socio-legal Studies & Research Methods

 - Municipal Law

 - "Implementing Digitisation in an Administrative Justice Context," in The Oxford Handbook of Administrative Justice, eds Joe Tomlinson, Robert Thomas, Marc Hertogh, Richard Kirkham (Oxford University Press, 2021).